huseynovvusal/spring-blog-api/README.md

-# Spring Blog API
+# 🚀 Spring Blog API

-Spring Blog API is a RESTful backend service for managing blog posts and user authentication, built with Spring Boot.
-The project is currently under development and not yet feature-complete.
+Welcome to **Spring Blog API**!
+This is a modern, secure, and scalable RESTful backend service for managing blog posts and user authentication, built with Spring Boot.
+The project is currently under active development and new features are coming soon.

-## Features (Planned)
-- User registration and authentication (JWT-based)
-- CRUD operations for blog posts
-- Role-based access control
-- Docker support
+> **🌱 Newcomers Welcome!**
+> We encourage developers of all experience levels to contribute.
+Whether you're new to open source or a seasoned pro, your ideas and code are valued here.
+Check out our [CONTRIBUTION.md](CONTRIBUTION.md) for easy ways to get started!

-## Technologies Used
+## 🛠️ Technologies Used
-- Java
+- Java 24
-- Spring Boot
+- Spring Boot 3.5
 - Spring Security
+- Spring Data JPA
+- Hibernate ORM
+- PostgreSQL
-- JWT
+- JWT (JSON Web Token)
+- Lombok
-- Docker
+- Spring Mail
 - Gradle
+- Docker & Docker Compose
+- JUnit 5
+- PgAdmin

-## Getting Started
+## ⚡ Getting Started

 ### Prerequisites
 - Java 24
+- Docker (optional, for containerization)
 - Gradle
-- Docker

-### Setup
+### 🚦 Setup
 1. Clone the repository:
    ```bash
    git clone <repository-url>